kitchen/chill/README.md

 It's very easy to write your own chill files.
 Each line is a colon separated sequence which tells the player what to say, and then how long to wait before moving on.
+Lines beginning with #, with or without leading whitespace, are ignored as comments.
+Blank lines are not ignored.
+They actually will cause "say" to be called with an empty string, and sleep for no time, so they are effectively ignored, but they aren't explicitly ignored.
+This may change in the future.

 A very basic "Hello World" example chill file can be found in the chill/ directory.